 The centre has ample toilets, full changing facilities and showers.
 You will also be able to purchase refreshments at the event.

 Your exact start time will be determined by the swim time on your entry form.
 Please be as accurate as possible so that you will be swimming with people of similar ability with faster competitors setting off later in the day.
-If you are not sure at this point you can supply this nearer the date, we will send out a reminder before the event, if this isn't supplied at the point of entry.

 We are always in need of marshals on the course so if there are any partners or friends out there that are willing to help please get in touch with us and you will be rewarded with a Free entry to an event of your choice (this can be transferred to another person).